Certified Human Trajectory Prediction: Method

+\Cref{fig:network} provides an overview of our approach.
+Initially, we acquire $n$ Monte-Carlo samples from $\epsilon \sim N(0, \sigma^2 I)$, adding them to input $X$ to get $X^1, \cdots, X^n$.
+They are then processed by our denoiser $h$.
+The certified bounds for $\tilde{f}(X)=\mathcal{A}(g(h(X+\epsilon)))$ are then computed according to \Cref{eq:bounds1} and \Cref{eq:bounds2} \footnote{Note that while $\epsilon$ has a Gaussian distribution, bounds are valid for any noise distribution within radius $R$.}.
+Note that $\mathcal{A}$ represents the aggregation function (either median or mean) applied to $Y^1, \cdots, Y^n$ to yield the final smoothed prediction $Y$.
+In the followings, we explain the details of the method, and defer the full algorithm to the supplementary.

-Prior to discussing certification bounds, we introduce our denoiser $h$.
-The denoised smoothing technique combines a classifier with a denoiser $h$, by first passing perturbed inputs through the denoiser to preprocess them before being fed into the model.
-Extending this technique to trajectory prediction, we integrate our predictor $g$ with $h$, making $f(X)=g(h(X))$.
-The denoiser surpasses the randomness before feeding the data to the predictor, facilitating the derivation of tighter certified bounds for $f$.
+\textbf{Diffusion denoiser.} The denoised smoothing technique combines a classifier with a denoiser, by first passing perturbed inputs through the denoiser to pre-process them before being fed into the model~\cite{salman2020denoised}.
+Extending this technique to trajectory prediction, we combine the predictor $g$ with $h$, making $f(X)=g(h(X))$.
+The denoiser suppresses the noise before feeding the data to the predictor, resulting in tighter certified bounds for the composed model $f$.
 In an optimal scenario, where the denoiser exhibits high efficacy ($h(X+\epsilon) \approx X$), we obtain pseudo-clean data for $g$, leading to prediction performance closely resembling that of original data.
-In instances where the denoiser deviates from the ideal, signal denoising still occurs.
-We utilize the Wiener filter~\cite{wiener1949extrapolation} as our denoiser, because of its compatibility with the frequency domain, aligning well with the characteristics of our trajectory data.
-Note that in experiments without a denoiser, we define the denoiser as the identity function, denoted as $h=I$.
+When the denoiser is absent, we put $h=\mathrm{id}$ and the certification is hold for $f(X)=g(X)$.
+We propose a simple autoencoder for $h$ designed to unconditionally denoise the input.
+This model is trained independently from the predictor through multiple steps of a denoising diffusion process, enabling it to learn the distribution of trajectory data.
+At inference time, the diffusion process is repeated for the required number of steps in order to denoise the input trajectory.
+We explain more our diffusion model in the supplementary.